Salesforce

 7. Allow the generator to cool for another five minutes before working on it.

 8. Remove the front panel when the unit has cooled.
 Pull oil drain hose (A) free of retaining clip.
-Remove the cap and drain the oil into a suitable container.
+Prepare a suitable container to drain the oil into, remove cap from oil drain hose and drain oil.

 Note: It is not uncommon to notice a milky sheen in used oil: What Would Cause My Generator Oil to Turn a Milky Color?